framps/raspiBackupDoc/en/src/general-options.md

 An update with the `-U` option is also carried out if the versions match.
 It has the effect that both a local beta version and a local local normal version is replaced with the current code version.
-It is primarily primarily intended to update the code version of an existing local beta version. update an existing local beta version.
+It is primarily intended to update the code version of an existing local beta version. update an existing local beta version.

 | option name | default | in installer | configuration name |